devkcud/skill-icons-web/README.md

 ## 📂 Running Locally

+> [!NOTE]
-> NOTE: An internet connection is required, as the tool fetches icons from the [Skill Icons](https://github.com/tandpfun/skill-icons) repository and generates images from [skillicons.dev](https://skillicons.dev/).
+> An internet connection is required, as the tool fetches icons from the [Skill Icons](https://github.com/tandpfun/skill-icons) repository and generates images from [skillicons.dev](https://skillicons.dev/).
 Additionally, it utilizes icons from Iconify.

 1. Clone the repo